Overcoming Shipping Carrier Retention Challenges

 Handling Fragile Items

-If you’re shipping delicate products, it’s crucial to choose a carrier that specializes in handling logistics of fragile items.
+If you’re shipping delicate products, it’s crucial to choose a carrier that specializes in handling logistics fragile items.
 Carriers with expertise in careful package handling and freight services can significantly reduce damage rates.
 Ensure your logistics carrier provides guidelines for packaging fragile items and offers insurance options for added security.

 The Financial Implication